 SFC stands for System File Checker.
-This tool has been built-in with Windows to let you scan your system for any file corruptions with the aim of having them restored.
-To run SFC scan, do these:
+This tool has been built-in with Windows to let you scan your system for any file corruptions to have them restored.
+To run an SFC scan, do these:

 Step 1.
 Press the "Windows" key and X" at an equivalent time, then choose "Search".
 In the search field, type "Command Prompt" and run the instructions as "Administrator"

 Step 2.
 When the new Command Prompt window pops up, type in this command: sfc/scannow